Jidai Geki is a genre of Period Piece

 - In universe example for Kamen Rider Double has Shotaro and Akiko become fans of a Jidai Geki series, including a themed dream sequence.

-- Although set in the modern day, Kamen Rider Gaim seems to be taking influence from the genre: the Transformation Trinkets are called "Sengoku Drivers" in reference to the time period, and the Rider vs. Rider rivalries are directly compared to the time's civil wars.
+- Although set in the modern day, Kamen Rider Gaim seems to be taking influence from the genre: the Transformation Trinkets are called "Sengoku Drivers" in reference to the time period, and the Rider vs. Rider rivalries are directly compared to the time's civil wars, with one of the characters even pointing out how it's developing into a modern day Sengoku War.
+As the episodes go on, the tone begins to shift and the Sengoku War feel fades away.
+It doesn't go into obscurity, as the main character retains this feel with his Super Modes giving him a general motif.

 - The backstories for Juzo and Daiyu in Samurai Sentai Shinkenger.
 The series as a whole uses tropes and conventions of the genre despite being set in the modern day.